30stand/code-standard/html/README.md

     4 spaces

-1. Close tags are more preferred
+1. Closing tags are more preferred

     `<br />` instead of `<br>`, for better visual consistency.